ZhongYingkc/ZhongYingkc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-# Hi There,
+# Hi There!
-I'm Ying Zhong, but just call me Wing—that’s how it’s pronounced in Cantonese.
+I'm Ying Zhong.
+You can call me Wing—that’s how it’s pronounced in Cantonese.

-I'm an incoming PhD student at the Indiana University Indianapolis.
-I'll be joining the SETH Lab and working with Prof.Ekaterina Muravevskaia.
+I'm an incoming PhD student at Department of Human-Centered Computing, Indiana University.
+I'll be joining the SETH Lab and working with Prof.Ekaterina Muravevskaia in 25 Fall.

 I completed my MA in Film Production Studies and BEng in Digital Media Technology at the School of Intelligent Imagery Engineering, Beijing Film Academy.
 During my MA and BEng Studies, I worked with [Dr. Feilin Han](http://feilinh.cn) in Virtual Reality Lab.